tasmota/docs/Blinds-and-Shutters.md

 Using manual operation `Switch<x>` pairs may require setting `SwitchMode<x> 4` (inverse follow) for proper switch behavior.

+Any shutter positioning can be locked `ShutterLock<x> 1`.
+Once executed an ongoing movement is finished while further positioning commands like `ShutterOpen<x>`, `ShutterClose<x>`, `ShutterStop<x>` and `ShutterPosition<x>` as well as web buttons, web sliders and shutter buttons are disabled.
+This can e.g. be used to lock an outdoor blind in case of high wind speed or rain.
+You may also disable shutter positioning games for your childs.
+Shutter positioning can be unlocked `ShutterLock<x> 0`.
+Please be aware that the shutter can still be moved by direct relay control i.e. `power<x>` or regular switches and buttons.
+Use `ShutterButton` command before to be able to lock buttons.

 ## Pulse Motor Support
 There are shutters that have two relays but only need a pulse to start or stop.
 Depending on the current situation a pulse will stop the shutter or send it into a specific direction.
 To use these kinds of shutters a [`PulseTime`](Commands.md#pulsetime) must be defined on each relay.
 The minimum setting that seems to make it work consistently is `2`.
 A setting of `1` does not work.
 If the shutter moves too fast and does not react to a stop command, increase the setting to `3` or `4`.